dimitri/pgloader/pgloader.1.md

 	    This options expects as its value the possibly qualified name of the table to create.

+## LOAD IXF

+This command instructs pgloader to load data from an IBM `IXF` file.
+Here's an example:

+    LOAD IXF
+        FROM data/nsitra.test1.ixf
+        INTO postgresql:///pgloader?nsitra.test1
+        WITH truncate, create table

+      BEFORE LOAD DO
+       $$ create schema if not exists nsitra; $$,
+       $$ drop table if exists nsitra.test1; $$;

+The `ixf` format command accepts the following clauses and options:

+  - *FROM*

+    Filename where to load the data from.
+This support local files, HTTP URLs and zip files containing a single ixf file of the same name.
+Fetch such a zip file from an HTTP address is of course supported.

+  - *WITH*

+    When loading from a `IXF` file, the following options are supported:

+	  - *truncate*

+		When this option is listed, pgloader issues a `TRUNCATE` command against the PostgreSQL target table before reading the data file.

+	  - *create table*

+		When this option is listed, pgloader creates the table using the meta data found in the `DBF` file, which must contain a list of fields with their data type.
+A standard data type conversion from DBF to PostgreSQL is done.

+	  - *table name*

+	    This options expects as its value the possibly qualified name of the table to create.

 ## LOAD ARCHIVE

 This command instructs pgloader to load data from one or more files contained